Does Intermittent Fasting Increase Longevity?

 Combining Fasting And Exercise

 Exercising while fasting puts your body in a state of energy deficit faster than fasting or exercising alone.
-It grants maximum impact in minimum time, along with peak resiliency to stress and aging.
+It grants maximum impact in minimum time and peak resiliency to stress and aging.

-Fasting and exercise can have many benefits, such as weight control, increased energy levels, improved muscle tone, improved mental clarity, and reduced risk of heart disease.
+Fasting and exercise can have many benefits, such as weight control, increased energy levels, improved muscle tone, enhanced mental clarity, and reduced risk of heart disease.

 Chronic Stress is Detrimental For Longevity

-Telomeres are the protective coverings at the ends of DNA strands.
-Each time a cell divides, a piece of its telomeres is lost.
-Telomerase, an enzyme, may restore it, but continuous stress and cortisol exposure deplete its supply.
+Studies show chronic stress influences longevity genes, notably Telomeres.
+These protect the ends of DNA strands.
+Every time a cell divides, a portion of its telomeres is lost.
+Telomerase, an enzyme, can restore it, but constant stress and cortisol exposure deplete it.

-That’s why mild and acute stress can be helpful in some cases, such as exercise, cold exposure, and fasting.
-But chronic stress and cortisol are opposite effects.
+That’s why mild, acute stress can be beneficial, as seen in exercise, cold exposure, and fasting.
+However, chronic stress and cortisol yield the opposite effects.

 How Can Lower Stress Simple Strategies?